emacadie/scheme-apps/tutorials/simply.racket/README.md

 A big part of the reason is that I want to be able to run some tests.
 I can run tests in Clojure, but Scheme is not as good in this area.

+ttt.rkt from https://people.eecs.berkeley.edu/~bh/downloads/simply/ I could not find links to them on the "Simply Scheme" site.
+I found them through a Google search.

 https://github.com/greghendershott/racket-mode
 https://melpa.org/#/racket-mode